seothemes/genesis-starter-theme/README.md

 Replace any occurrences of 'Genesis Starter Theme' with your theme name and 'genesis-starter-theme' with your theme's ID.

-Open the theme in your Terminal and run `Gulp` to kick off the build process.
+Open the theme in your Terminal and run `gulp` to kick off the build process.

 ## Structure